 The MSc track in Aerospace Structures & Materials aims to equip you with the necessary knowledge and practical skills necessary to tackle this challenge in an industrial or research environment.
 From an educational standpoint, you will be exposed to a broad range of courses examining this entire process in the context of the design, manufacturing, and analysis of a composite aircraft wing.
 This will provide the foundation for subsequent specialization in one of the thematic profiles mirroring the steps in the design challenge described above.

-The Track offers four profiles:
+The Track offers five profiles:

 for students planning to develop materials from micro to macro level and design state-of-the-art solutions in terms of durability of materials as well as their self-healing capacity.